Study Abroad Program Overview

 Research and Independent Study

-Independent study, called an EAP Special Study Project, can enrich your experience in Ghana with fieldwork, research, or an internship.
+Independent study, called a UCEAP Special Study Project, are of particular strength in Ghana.
+These individual endeavors can enrich your experience through fieldwork, research, or an internship.
 Some projects include both research and internship activities.

 to see past research topics.

-Predeparture preparation is required as part of your predeparture checklist.
+Preparation for these activities is required as part of your Pre-Departure Checklist.
 Final arrangements are made at the Study Center after arrival.

 University of Ghana, Legon (Accra)